-In the world of homemade pasta, none is as decadent and worth-while as this baked mostaccioli.
+In the world of homemade pasta, none is as decadent and worthwhile as this mostaccioli.
 This is by far one of my favorite pasta recipes with layers of deep, rich flavors and cheesy goodness browned to perfection on top.

 What I Love About Mostaccioli Recipe